 Modern meditation bells

 Although tingshas and Tibetan bells are generally used in traditional Tibetan Buddhist practice, modern bells offer something that older bells may not.
 Modern manufacturing methods produce instruments that emit a purer, more consistent sound than the older versions.
 Like traditional bells, modern ones vary in weight, pitch and construction.
-When picking the right meditation bell for you, let your ears be the judge.
+When picking the right meditation bell for you, it’s all about the meditative sound – let your ears be the judge.

 Ancient meditation bells